PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming

-In this section, we present the PClean modeling language, which is designed for encoding domain-specific knowledge about data and likely errors into concise generative models.
-PClean programs specify (i) a prior distribution $p(\mathbf{R})$ over a latent ground-truth relational database of entities underlying the user's dataset, and (ii) an observation model $p(\mathbf{D} \mid \mathbf{R})$ describing how the attributes of entities from $\mathbf{R}$ are reflected in the observed flat data table $\mathbf{D}$.
-Unlike general-purpose probabilistic programming languages, PClean does not afford the user complete freedom in specifying $p(\mathbf{R})$.
-Instead, we impose a novel domain-general structure prior $p(\mathbf{S})$ on the \textit{skeleton} of the relational database: $\mathbf{S}$ determines how many entities are in each latent database table, and which entities are related.
-The user's program specifies $p(\mathbf{R} \mid \mathbf{S})$, a probabilistic relational model over the attributes of the objects whose existence and relationships are given by $\mathbf{S}$.
-This decomposition limits the PClean model class, but enables the development of an efficient sequential Monte Carlo inference algorithm, presented in Section~\ref{sec:inference}.
+In this section, we present the PClean modeling language, which is designed for the concise encoding of domain-specific knowledge about data and likely errors into generative models.
+PClean programs specify (i) a prior $p(\mathbf{R})$ over a latent ground-truth relational database of entities, and (ii) an observation model $p(\mathbf{D} \mid \mathbf{R})$ describing how the attributes of entities from $\mathbf{R}$ are reflected in an observed flat data table $\mathbf{D}$.
+Unlike general-purpose PPLs, PClean does not afford complete freedom in specifying $p(\mathbf{R})$.
+Instead, we impose a novel domain-general structure prior $p(\mathbf{S})$ on the \textit{skeleton} of the database $\mathbf{R}$: $\mathbf{S}$ determines how many entities are in each latent database table, and which entities are related.
+The user's program encodes only $p(\mathbf{R} \mid \mathbf{S})$, a probabilistic relational model over the attributes of the objects whose existence and relationships are given by $\mathbf{S}$.
+This decomposition limits the PClean model class, but enables the development of an efficient SMC inference algorithm (Section~\ref{sec:inference}).